-Does hair grow back thicker?
-Contrary to popular belief, it does not!
+Do the vellus hairs grow back thicker?
+Contrary to popular belief, they do not!
 Freshly shaved hair can appear to be thicker and darker, but we have to remember that when you see what one piece of hair looks like under a microscope, it is thickest at the root and gets thinner towards the tip.
-When we shave our legs, we’re cutting the hair at its thickest point.
+When we shave our legs, we’re blunt cutting the hair at its thickest point.
 So as it grows, it can look thicker.
-This will eventually grow out and go back to “normal”.
-As for shaving our face, our peach fuzz is much thinner than the hair on our legs, so I wouldn’t worry about it!
+This will eventually grow out and return to “normal.”
+As for shaving our face, our peach fuzz is much thinner than the hair on our legs, so there’s no need to worry about it!

 Now that you know more about dermaplaning, are you ready to try it?
 Let us know!

 Everyone has their unique skin barrier and conditions.
 Always consult with your dermatologist & esthetician for what is right for you.